-The screen is divided into the following tabs: Scope & Scale, Years, Costs, Calculations, Optimization, Internet, Mapping, Folders and Security.
+The screen is divided into the following tabs: Scope & Scale, Years, Costs, Calculations, Optimization, Internet, Mapping, Folders and Scripts.
 Some of these tabs are only enabled when certain options are selected on the Scope & Scale tab.

 In the Scope box, select which optional analyses to include in your analysis.
 All LEAP analyses include an energy demand analysis, while the following analyses are optional: